2025 F-150 Vs. Competitors: Sierra, Silverado, Ram 1500, Toyota Tundra

 Ford F-150 vs. Toyota Tundra

-Toyota has been putting in a lot of effort to try to make the Tundra on par with other Ford F-150 competitors, but its latest hallmarks fall well short of the F-150.
-For example, the Tundra has a maximum towing capacity of 12,000 pounds,14 a maximum payload rating of 1,940 pounds,15 and up to an EPA-estimated 20/24 MPG (City/Highway).16 The F-150 shames it with an EPA-estimated 22/24 MPG (City/Highway).6
+Toyota has been putting in a lot of effort to try to make the Tundra on par with other Ford F-150 competitors, but its latest hallmarks fall short of the F-150.
+For example, the Tundra has a maximum towing capacity of 12,000 pounds,14 a maximum payload rating of 1,940 pounds,15 and up to an EPA-estimated 20/24 MPG (City/Highway).16 The F-150 puts these figures to shame with an EPA-estimated 22/24 MPG (City/Highway).6

 • 2.7L EcoBoost V-6 (Standard)